Keloids on Ear Piercings: Everything You Need to Know

 • Skin discoloration: The color of a keloid may vary from pink or red to dark brown, depending on your skin tone and how long the keloid has been present.

-• Gradual enlargement: Keloids tend to grow slowly over time, often expanding beyond the original boundary of the original piercing site.
+• Gradual enlargement: Keloids tend to grow slowly over time, often expanding beyond the original boundary of the piercing site.

 How to Get Rid of Keloid Scars From Ear Piercings